 There are lots of good stove fitters out there but you should choose your own and verify their HETAS credentials through www.HETAS.co.uk - As with all well-paid trades that are in short supply, there is also an emerging "cowboy" community out there, so please be careful.
 No-matter where you live in the UK, there's a genuine HETAS fitter not too far away!
-Sadly the cowboys are often cheaper and sometimes even closer!
+Sadly the cowboys are often cheaper and sometimes even closer to your wallet!

 Unqualified claims, cheapness and smooth-talking are no substitutes for safety in your home through high-quality workmanship.

-We used to probably fit 50% of the stoves that we sold.
-Today, many customers just 'Pay & Take Away' our stoves and arrange their own fitters and we are happy that they do so.
+We probably still fit 80% of the stoves that we sell.
+Some customers just 'Pay & Take Away' our stoves and arrange their own fitters and we are happy that they do so.
 If we exchange emails before you buy (firstname.lastname@example.org), please note that all communications are covered by our Terms & Conditions elsewhere on the website and on all our documentation, for your protection as well as for ours.

 It is sadly not unknown for unethical companies to use unskilled labour to do cheap and inadequate installations, and then to send the Compliance certificates from the office, signed by people who did not do the work - this is illegal, but hard to exclude - if harm occurs to you, your home or your neighbours, getting compensation and corrective works done may prove impossible.
 Remember that the HETAS conflict resolution procedure needs you to call them in within a year of the installation being completed.

-Remember that as the houseowner, YOU are responsible for obtaining the estimates, making your own choices, employing the right people for each part of the job, and this includes the responsibility for adequate sign-offs.
+Remember that as the houseowner, YOU are responsible for obtaining the estimates, making your own choices, employing the right people for each part of the job, and this includes the responsibility being yours for adequate and legal sign-offs.